-It's important to regularly track progress against Key Results and revise them as needed based on results achieved.
+Weekly OKR check-ins will help everyone keep in mind what's important (focus), but it will also help your teams achieve their results faster by surfacing issues early.
 This ensures that goals are always relevant and challenging, yet still achievable.
 OKRs check-ins will keep stakeholders in the loop and increase your ability to see true progress.

 OKRs check-ins are what make OKRs effective, and it is critical to have a good cadence of updates in place.
 You can use Tability to automate 80% of the OKRs-tracking and get actionable insights for your plans.